CLSherrod/clsherrod.github.io/projects.md

 2013 - 2018 Consulting on self-publishing books
 Helped people thru the process of self-publishing their book.

-1999 - 2018 Website design
+1999 - 2018 Website design firm
 Created first website designs for professionals, mostly doctors.

-1996 - 2001 Business software
+1996 - 2001 Niche business software
-Created and sold speciality for a niche market on Windows & Mac.
+Created and sold business software for a niche market on Windows & Mac.

-1996 - 1997 Launch team for American Express Online
+1996 - 1997 American Express Online
-Project won internal award for innovation
+On launch team for first online presence of American Express.
+Project won internal award for innovation.